Today was a great day for seeing whales, just by coincidence.

 Both of those fish were very good size immature chinooks, with tiny eggs inside.
 We often call those kinds of chinooks " winter springs ".
 Springs because Canadians often call chinooks Springs, named for the early run types into the big rivers like the Fraser and Columbia.
 There are so many run-timing types of chinooks it gets complicated.
-And called winters because they winter over, and are the only salmon species fished for in winter.
+These are called winters because they winter over, and are the only salmon species fished for in winter.
 So these, caught just a day after the equinox, are Autumn Winter Springs.
 That sounds crazy, but a local angler would know exactly what you mean.

 The Chinook return to the Campbell/Quinsam was very good this year and the Tyee Club had an excellent season.

 I zigged some before I zagged.
 The fish did not hold in the south spots they way they have in the previous several years, and it took me a while to give up my favourite spots to go into the Tyee Pool with the rest.
 Fishing can be different from year to year.
 I'm looking forward to next year.